Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: EVALUATION

-\textbf{Analysis.} Our experiments clearly demonstrate that security policy can be very effectively managed through the use of different cost/reward combinations.
-Moreover, it is clear that the use of DRL offers much greater flexibility in the shaping of the security policy than the simple tweaking of the confidence threshold (the only available method for most ML-based detection algorithms).
+Our experiments clearly demonstrate that the organizational security policy can be effectively managed using different cost/reward combinations.
+Moreover, it is clear that the use of DRL offers much greater flexibility in shaping the security policy than simple tweaking of the confidence threshold (the only available method for most ML-based detection algorithms).
+To strengthen this notion, we show in Appendix \ref{apndx:pareto_acc} that \MethodName forms the Pareto Frontier using the accuracy metric as well.
+Finally, we wish to reemphasize that \textit{these detector combinations are not chosen in advance}.
+Instead, they are chosen iteratively, with the confidence score of the already-applied detectors used to guide the policy's next step.